Ohmkar: 2000–2011: Career in television

-2012: Debut into Tollywood
+2012: Debut into Telugu cinema

 He then turned into film director due to his passion to film making.
-He directed his first Tollywood film Genius, which didn't perform well.
-He introduced his brother Ashwin as an actor through this film.
+He directed his first Telugu film Genius, which did not perform well.
+He introduced his brother, Ashwin Babu, as an actor through the film.
 On the other side, he continued hosting television shows.

-2013
+2015

-He got his big success for directing Raju Gari Gadhi in 2015 which was a commercial hit.
-Ohmakar created Raju Gari Gadhi (film series) and directed two other films in the series but didn't perform well.
+He got his big success for directing Raju Gari Gadhi (2015), which was a huge commercial success.
+With the film, Ohmakar created the Raju Gari Gadhi series and directed two other films in the series, however, they did not perform as well as the first film.